Reinforcing a Philosophy: Littlewood--Paley theory for the moment curve over generic local fields: Diagonal behavior of the Vinogradov system

 Taking $x = t_j$, we find that \(|G(\vof{s};t_j)| \leq \delta^{n}\) for each $j=1,\dots,n$.
 The pigeonhole principle implies that there exists an $i=1,\dots,n$ such that $|s_i-t_j| \leq \delta$.
 Since the local field $\lf$ is non-archimedean, $t_j \in I_i$ where $\vof{I}$ is written as $(I_1,\dots,I_n)$, and as a result, $J_j = I_i$.
 It is now obvious that there are at most $n$ choices for each of the $n$ coordinates.
 Therefore, there are at most $n^n$ choices overall.

 Now assume that $\lf$ is $\R$ or $\C$.
 The first difference in the proof is that the transfer from power symmetric polynomials to elementary symmetric polynomials induces a loss of a factor at most $2n^2$ in \eqref{inequality:GN}.
-To see this, observe that \eqref{identity:GN} implies\footnote{One might think that this constant should be $2\sqrt{2}$ when $\lf=\C$, but I am using the $\ell^\infty$-metric on the real and imaginary parts.}
+To see this, observe that \eqref{identity:GN} implies

 This implies that for each $j=1,\dots,n$, we have the bound

 Consequently, for all $n \geq 2$, we have